Euclideon/vaultclient/docs/TranslationGuide.md

 - `menuBarLicenseExpired`: Used to indicate when the render or convert license has expired
 - `menuBarLicenseQueued`: Used to indicate the position of a file being imported in the import queue?
 - `menuBarInactive`: Used to indicate that vault client is not the currently selected window and is running in the background

+### Proxy Login Modal

+- `modalProxyInfo`: Used at the top of the proxy login modal to let the user know why they are logging in
+- `modalProxyBadCreds`: Message displayed at the top of the proxy modal after the supplied username and password fail to authenticate with the proxy
+- `modalProxyUsername`: Label for the text input for the proxy username
+- `modalProxyPassword`: Label for the text input for the proxy password
+- `modalProxyAuthContinueButton`: Button used for continuing with the supplied username and password
+- `modalProxyAuthCancelButton`: Button used to cancel the proxy authentication modal without submitting details

 ### Scene Strings